renuka010/MindTranquil/README.md

 The application is highly scalable.
 Following are the future scope of this application.
 - Setting reminders to get notified.
 - Adding few guided meditation sessions for beginners.
+- Javascript codes should be moved to separate file.

 ## License